Sarchem Labs

 The chemicals industry touches nearly every product we all use daily.
 As the impacts of COVID-19 ripple across the globe and economic activity grinds to a halt, we see that chemical companies operate in a fundamentally new reality.
 Demand for chemicals is experiencing severe shocks across end markets, global supply chains have been disrupted, stock prices of chemical companies have taken unprecedented hits, and the competitive order of chemicals producers in the US, Middle East, China, and Europe has changed virtually overnight.

 How long will these effects last?
-How profound and structural will these effects turn out to be?
-Time will give us the answers.
+How profound and structural will they be?
+Time will tell us.
 Unfortunately, a quick recovery from the situation is unlikely, as we already see a rebound in new COVID-19 cases in different parts of the world.
 Although the COVID-19 pandemic has a short-term positive impact on greenhouse gas emissions, it puts the ambitions and timeline for reaching sustainable development goals at risk.

 However, as global supply chains are reconfigured and governments consider stimulus packages to boost the economy, there is now an opportunity to accelerate large-scale investments to achieve sustainable value chains and turn this crisis into something positive for society.